Help Me to Identify Texas 1800’s Glass Negatives

 Next Post

-James, I’m glad you follow Traces of Texas and came to visit my blog.
+1. James, I’m glad you follow Traces of Texas and came to visit my blog.
 The Texas Historical Commission has copies of all these photos.
 I donated them and they helped with the identification of locations.
 It is a true journey finding the information about the simple glass-negatives found abandoned in a building.
 I have many stories to read; come back again.
 Jan

-2. James Bernsen permalink
+2. James Bernsen says:

 Jan,